Psoriasis is an inflammatory condition that involves skin changes. It can also affect the joints. Different types cause different symptoms.

 A doctor will discuss the treatment options and help determine the best choices.

-Getting a psoriasis diagnosis is the first step toward effective treatment.
+Getting a psoriasis diagnosis is the first step toward receiving effective treatment.
 It is also important to seek medical attention when symptoms change.

-See a doctor if:
+A person should contact a doctor if:

-- There are new symptoms or existing symptoms worsen.
+- There are new or worsening symptoms.